pranavrc/shellmap/README.md

   --run       Run the output commands
 ```

-If you want the script to be globally executable, put it somewhere in your `$PATH`.
+To be globally executable, the script needs to be in the `$PATH`.